Rosalind Franklin Fellowships at the Faculty of Science and Engineering

 In the seventh round of the Rosalind Franklin Fellowships (2017) the Faculty of Science and Engineering has appointed:

 - Dimka Karastoyanova at the Johann Bernoulli Institute for Mathematics and Computer Science

 - Jacolien van Rij at the institute for Artificial Intelligence and Cognitive Engineering

 - Alden Waters at the Johann Bernoulli Institute for Mathematics and Computer Science

 Lingyu Wang at the Netherlands Institute for Space Research (SRON)

 The Faculty of Science and Engineering harbours a kaleidoscope of disciplines and research strengths.
 Our programmes in research and education range from nanomaterials to engineering, from pharmacy to ecology, and from computer science to astronomy.
 Our researchers pursue fundamental key questions while collaborating with partners from industry, the medical world and other realms of society.
 Frontline research groups explore new fields such as synthetic biology and sustainable energy use.

 The faculty gives high priority to the international dimension of education and research and has a long history of stimulating, initiating and carrying out multidisciplinary and internationally oriented research.
-The Faculty offers 40 Bachelor’s and Master’s degree programmes of which 35 programmes are English taught, attracting students from all over the world.
+The Faculty offers about 40 Bachelor’s and Master’s degree programmes of which more than 35 programmes are English taught, attracting students from all over the world.